A Recipe for Improved Certifiable Robustness: Evaluation

+\paragraph{Ablation Study on the Generated Data Augmentation.} As shown in Table \ref{abl:breakdown}, a better pipeline to apply generated data augmentation can improve certification robustness significantly.
+Table \ref{abl:ddpm} shows a detailed study on the effects of different pipelines.
+Switching to a better generator provides consistent improvements on both datasets whether or not the sampled images are filtered.
+Using a stronger classification model to remove samples with least 20\% low confidence pseudo-labels can also help.
+On CIFAR-100, the improvement is more significant.
+The reason is that CIFAR100 has more categories and therefore the diffusion model generates a higher proportion of images with unmatched pseudo-labels.
+Using these labels can harm robust training.
+In the second part of the table, we study the ratio of real and generated samples in a batch.
+We find that seeing more generated samples can significantly improve the model's certification robustness.
 However, if we only use generated samples to train the model (real/generated sample ratio = 0: 1), it suffers from overfitting and the performance is decreased.
-From this experiment, we think the reason the generated data helps is not that the generated data is of better quality, but \textbf{generated data are easier to classify on average} (training on generated data has a faster training accuracy convergence).
+From this experiment, we think the reason the generated data helps is not that the generated data is of better quality, but \emph{generated data are easier to classify on average} (training on generated data has a faster training accuracy convergence).
 As we mentioned before, Lipschitz-based training suffers from underfitting and much of the model capacity is used to remember hard samples, including outliers and samples very close to the decision boundary.
-Learning from these hard samples do not improve robustness since these samples are not naturally non-robust.
+Learning from these hard samples does not improve robustness since these samples are not naturally non-robust.
 When trained with generated samples (which are easier), the percent of hard samples in the dataset is decreased and the model can focus more on learning a robust decision boundary.
-As a contrary, generated data not always improve the performance of standard accuracy \citep{azizi2023synthetic} even the SOTA diffusion model is used.
+As a contrary, generated data not always improve the performance of standard accuracy \citep{azizi2023synthetic} even when SOTA diffusion models are used.
 In the standard training setting, neural network can fit hard samples more easily.
 Adding too many generated samples (In \citet{azizi2023synthetic}'s setting 6 times of the original training set), the test accuracy would decrease since most hard samples help generalization and their proportion has decreased with generated data added.